ess-dive-community/essdive-community-space-guide/README.md

 README files give the reader important context for your GitHub repository.
 For more information on the type of content you can provide in your README file, we have compiled a template README.md file which you can view [here](template_for_README.md).

 ## Copyright information
-Placeholder for copyright information about the Community Space
+Copyright information about the Community Space will be updated soon

 ## Funding and acknowledgements
-Placeholder for ESS-DIVE funding information
+ESS-DIVE is funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Data Management program under contract number DE-AC02-05CH11231.

+ESS-DIVE uses resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.

 ## Recommended citation
-Placeholder for recommended citation once we upload this as a data package to the ESS-DIVE repository
+Recommended citation will be updated when this repository is stored in the ESS-DIVE repository